brillout/wildcard-api/readme.md

    const {getApiResponse} = require('wildcard-api'); // npm install wildcard-api

    const app = new Koa();

-   app.use(bodyParser()); // Make sure to parse the HTTP request body
+   // Parses the HTTP request body and makes it available at `ctx.request.body`. app.use(bodyParser());

    const router = new Router();

    router.all('/wildcard/*', async ctx => {
-     const requestProps = {
+     // `getApiResponse` requires the HTTP request `url`, `method`, and `body`. const requestProps = {
        url: ctx.url,
        method: ctx.method,
        body: ctx.request.body,
-       // All requestProps are available to your endpoint functions as `this`.
-       // For example, to access the HTTP request headers in your endpoint functions:
-       headers: ctx.request.headers,
      };

+     // The `requestProps` object is available in your endpoint functions as `this`.
+     // For example, you can add the `ctx.request.headers` object to `requestProps` to be
+     // able to access it in your endpoint functions as `this.headers`. requestProps.headers = ctx.request.headers;

      const responseProps = await getApiResponse(requestProps);
      ctx.status = responseProps.statusCode;
      ctx.body = responseProps.body;